 To receive news and updates about code development activities subscribe to the BECP Mailing List.

-The model residential building energy code is produced by the International Code Council (ICC).
-The ICC performs periodic revisions through a defined process that allows outside participation from stakeholders, including public and governmental entities.
-Once the revision process is completed, a new edition of the model code is published.
-States and local jurisdictions can then reference these codes, to legislate increased energy efficiency in residential buildings through their adoption processes.
-The process defined under Regulations and Rulemaking is used to develop building energy codes residential federal buildings and manufactured housing.
+The residential building energy code development process is administered by the International Code Council (ICC).
+The ICC performs periodic revisions through an established processes, allowing stakeholder participation from industry, the public and governmental entities.
+Once the revision process is completed, a new edition of the model code is published, allowing for adoption by states and localities.

 Support and Analysis

-The U.S. Department of Energy (DOE) participates in the residential building codes and standards development process to foster increased efficiency in new and existing homes and low-rise residential buildings by incorporating cost-effective energy efficiency measures.
-In support of this goal, Pacific Northwest National Laboratory (PNNL) evaluates benefits associated with code changes.
+The U.S. Department of Energy (DOE) participates in the development of residential building codes and standards to foster increased efficiency in new and existing homes and low-rise residential buildings by incorporating cost-effective energy efficiency measures.
+In support of this goal, DOE evaluates benefits associated with code changes:

-Both the International Energy Conservation Code (IECC) and Standard 90.2 are reviewed for opportunities to save energy.
-DOE then prepares and submits proposed changes with supporting documentation for consideration.
-DOE maintains membership on the ASHRAE 90.2 Standing Standards Project Committee and supports development through analysis of addenda.
-For IECC, DOE develops and submits proposed changes and supports those proposals through the public hearing process.
+DOE reviews the International Energy Conservation Code (IECC) and related standards for opportunities to save energy, and develops proposed changes with supporting documentation for consideration.
+For the IECC, DOE develops and submits proposed changes and supports those proposals through the public hearing process.
+DOE also maintains membership on the ASHRAE 90.2 Standing Standards Project Committee.
 More information on these processes may be found by visiting the ASHRAE or ICC websites.